33. Releasing your code#

 Sometimes, you cannot upgrade to a newer version, but you need a hotfix or whatever.
 It is crucial that you are able to checkout the exact version you use for your egg.

 These are a lot of steps, and there are a lot of actions that can go wrong.
-Luckily, there is a way to automate it. zest.releaser provides scripts to release an egg, to check what has changed since the release and to check if the documentation has errors.
+Luckily, there is a way to automate it. zest.releaser provides scripts to release an egg, to check what has changed since the release and to check if the documentation can be build.

 There once was a book on python.
 Among other things, it had a chapter on releasing an egg with sample code.
 The sample code was about a printer of nested lists.
 This resulted in a lot of packages to print out nested lists on pypi.